Alarmod/MRI_MedicalAnalysis/Tutorial.md

 Train and test on Nvidia RTX 16xx in FP16 mode may be slow (see https://github.com/ultralytics/yolov5/issues/7908)

-Manual for exporting settings to ONNX:
+Manual for exporting settings to ONNX format:

 To convert the settings of artificial neural networks into the ONNX format, you need run script [yolo_8_segment_brain_ischemia_msk/export.bat](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/export.bat).